qinyanjuidavid/Mictec_Django/README.md

 > Kindly note that the term blog is the name of our application.

-- Once you have created our blog application you should see and additional folder in your folder with the name blog
+- Once you have created our blog application you should see an additional folder in your project with the name blog
 - If you expand that folder in your editor you might see the migrations folder, the dunder init script,(_init_.py),admin.py,apps.py,models.py,tests.py and the views.py.

 - Now i want you to add your application to your project, thus just go to your projects settings.py, in the INSTALLED_APPS=[] section and the apps name there.
 Your code for that section should look as follows;